tylerthomasallen/docs/src/includes/ingredients/deep-linked-ads/enable-facebook-ad-partner.md

     ![Facebook Auth](/img/ingredients/deep-linked-ads/enable-facebook-ad-partner/fb-auth-id-secret.png)

-1. Return to the Branch Ad Partner Management Page and fill out the **OG App ID** and **App Access Token** fields which correspond to the Facebook **App ID** and the **App Secret** respectively.
+1. Return to the Branch Ad Partner Management Page and fill out the **OG App ID** and **App Secret** fields which correspond to the Facebook **App ID** and the **App Secret** respectively.
 We do not store the App Secret, and instead convert it into an App Access Token, so you'll notice the App Access Token field will be empty after you authenticate and reload the page.

     ![Facebook Auth](/img/ingredients/deep-linked-ads/enable-facebook-ad-partner/branch-dash-fb-values.png)

-1. Click the `Save and Enable` button in the lower right hand corner.
+1. Click the `Save and Enable` or `Save` button in the lower right hand corner.

     ![Save and Enable Facebook in Partner Manager](/img/ingredients/deep-linked-ads/enable-facebook-ad-partner/save-and-enable-facebook.png)